Stonehouse (TV series): Production

-Filming took place around Birmingham and Stratford-upon-Avon.
+Filming took place around Birmingham, Stratford-upon-Avon and Leamington Spa.
 The series marked the first time real life husband and wife Macfadyen and Hawes have worked together since the BBC series Ashes to Ashes.
 Kevin McNally has previously appeared as Harold Wilson in the Kray twins 2015 bio-pic Legend, starring Tom Hardy.

+Stonehouse's daughter Julia protested against her father's alleged spycraft for the East Bloc, both in this production and in the Channel 4 documentary The Spy Who Died Twice also about John Stonehouse.

 Broadcast

-Stonehouse was broadcast in the UK on ITV1 and ITVX in three one-hour episodes on 2, 3 and 4 January 2023 from 9pm.
+Stonehouse was broadcast in the UK on ITV and ITVX in three one-hour episodes on 2, 3 and 4 January 2023 from 9pm.

 Reception

 Rebecca Nicholson of The Guardian awarded the drama four stars out of five, and called it "enormously entertaining".
 Carol Midgley of The Times described it as "a joy, chiefly thanks to Macfadyen’s witty, light-on-its-feet performance," whilst Hugo Rifkind, writing for the same newspaper, declared it "very funny" but was disappointed in the lack of nuance in its depiction of the title character.

+The series was nominated for Best Single Drama or Mini-Series 1-3 EPS at the 2024 Broadcasting Press Guild Awards.